 The Shokz OpenRun Pro 2 Bone Conduction is the 2024 follow-up to the Shokz OpenRun Pro Bone Conduction released in 2022.
 In essence, while this next generation of Shokz looks rather like the previous version, it seems that this time, it's what's on the inside that accounts for the biggest change.
 New to the second generation is a modified bone conduction and dynamic driver configuration, as opposed to just bone conduction alone, resulting in reduced vibrations.
 The open-fit design prioritizes environmental awareness and athleticism above all else, so whether running or walking your dog outdoors, you can hear any dangers and stay safe while still hearing your tunes.

 The Shokz OpenRun Pro 2 is good for sports and fitness.
 The open-fit design allows you to monitor your surroundings, which is especially helpful for avoiding hazards when exercising outdoors.
 It's comfortable and very stable, making it a solid companion for jogs, though if you do any horizontal exercises like crunches, the headband can get in the way.
-In addition to being dust and water-resistant, the well-built IP55-rated headset is also sweatproof, according to the manufacturer, as the metal frame is mostly covered in silicone.
+In addition to being dust- and water-resistant, the well-built IP55-rated headset is also sweatproof, according to the manufacturer, thanks to its mostly silicone-covered metal frame.
 Plus, the tactile controls mean that even if your hands are sweaty, skipping a song or cranking the volume isn't too fiddly.
 Its case is tough enough to withstand a few bumps from your sneakers in a gym bag, and it's light, though the package is still larger than true wireless earbuds.
 On the other hand, if you want silence to focus at the gym, this isn't the headset for you.
-If you're used to matching your stride to the beat of your favorite EDM track, the headset lacks low-end oomph, and the treble is quite veiled, too, but if you mainly listen to podcasts or awareness is your concern, you probably won't mind as much.

 Continuous battery life will last through most sessions.